Keyronex/Keyronex/docs/design-book/vmm.rst

 and state of a page.
 The fields are:

 `pfn`
-    The physical page frame number of a page.
+    The physical page frame number of the page.

 `use`
     Tracks what a page is being used for.
-The uses are Free, Deleted, Anonymous Private; Anonymous Forked; Anonymous Shared; File; Page Table Levels 4 to 1; and Prototype Page Table Levels 4 to 1.
+The uses are Free, Deleted, Kernel Wired, Anonymous Private, Anonymous Forked, Anonymous Shared, File, Page Table Levels 4 to 1, and Prototype Page Table Levels 4 to 1.

 `refcnt`
     This field, together with `use`, determines the state of a page.
 It is the